RateCity.com.au

 What is the accumulation phase in superannuation? | RateCity

-If you’ve worked for multiple employers, you may have multiple super accounts under your name.
-Having multiple super accounts often means being charged multiple account-keeping fees, which can eat up your retirement savings.
-Consolidating your super into a single fund (for example, one offered by Hostplus) is a fairly simple way to start your retirement planning.
+In the past, working for multiple employers could risk seeing multiple default super accounts opened in your name.
+This could have seen more of your retirement savings eaten up by fees until you consolidated your super into a single fund.
+However, from November 2021, a stapled super fund can follow you from job to job.
 With just the one super fund, it’s much more likely that your super contributions and interest earnings should outweigh the cost of its annual fee.

 If your goal is to enjoy a comfortable retirement, then paying additional money into your super is one (very) long-term strategy to consider.
 Regular contribution shouldn’t significantly impact your current lifestyle, but it could potentially make an enormous difference to your post-retirement lifestyle.